 Becoming more physically fit is a priority goal for me this year and maybe for you too.
 The best method for us is also to create a habit.
 If you know me, you know I love discussing habits!
 Various lifestyle habits will be on tap here for the next few weeks and exercise is a great place to begin.

-Whether we call them resolutions, goals, or 2019 to do list-it’s about wanting to do new things in a new year.
+Whether we call them resolutions, goals, or a new year to-do list-it’s about wanting to do new things in a new year.
 But change can be difficult.
 This saying summed it up for me this week- “if nothing changes, nothing changes.”
-So, if we want to accomplish something new in 2019, something must change, difficult or not.
+So, if we want to accomplish something new, something must change, difficult or not.